-A Data Protection Officer (DPO) is appointed to the school who has suitable knowledge and experience to fulfil this role and has a direct line of report through to the Headteacher and Governing body for data protection related matters.
+A Data Protection Officer (DPO) is appointed to the school who has suitable knowledge and experience to fulfil this role and has a direct line of report through to the Headteacher and Governing Body for data protection related matters.

-On a day to day basis, the first point of contact within the school is the Data Protection Lead.
-The Data Protection lead will liaise with the Data Protection Officer for advice and guidance as required.
+On a day-to-day basis, the first point of contact within the school is the Data Protection Lead who will liaise with the Data Protection Officer for advice and guidance as required.